Dshami120/CS5910_sys_NYSParks/README.md

 | `reset-password.php` | Reset Password | Updates the password after verification |
 | `logout.php` | Logout | Ends the session and returns the user to the public site |

 Some public pages have optional logged-in behavior.
-For example, the events page can show RSVP actions when a client is logged in, and public events can also accept guest RSVP entries by email.
+For example, the events page can show RSVP actions when a client is logged in.

 ### Private pages